Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32.16
+- Fixed a bug with quest notification for completed quests that was breaking the feature.
+- Fixed a bug with the auction house that was leading to an empty Auctions from full scan list.
+- Fixed a bug with Monitor > Player > Health continous output that was unintentionally outputting 1 if the player was dead.
+- Added a new soft targeting setting for enemies: Options > Options > Soft Targeting > Enemy > Mute Names in Combat.
+Default: Off.
+With On the addon will not output enemy names for soft targets in combat.
+This setting is to avoid audio clutter in fights with a lot of enemies.
+- Fixed a bug with the BIS Show your class only setting.
+- Fixed a bug with BIS details in loot roll tooltips.
+- Added BIS details to char equipment tooltips.

 ## Changes in Sku r32.15
 - Added best in slot lists for max level chars per class and spec under Core > Best In Slot > Lists.
 As default the addon only shows lists for your current class.
 Go to Core > Best In Slot > Options to change that.
 First item in lists is BIS.
 Second is second best, etc. The loot roll tooltip has a new section named "BIS info" with BIS details for the item (if that item is on any BIS lists).